 British picture restorers, 1600-1950

-A selective directory, to be revised and expanded regularly, 1st edition March 2009.
-Contributions and corrections are welcome, to Jacob Simon at firstname.lastname@example.org.
+A selective resource, 2nd edition August 2014 (1st edition March 2009). *New entry.
+Contributions are welcome, to Jacob Simon at email@example.com.

-This is a directory of leading picture, paper and sculpture restorers, active in Britain before 1950, who worked on major collections or who advertised extensively in art periodicals.
-Many worked in London but others were based in Bath, Derby, Dublin, Edinburgh, Hull, Leamington, Manchester, Nottingham and Plymouth.
+This online resource focuses on leading picture, paper and sculpture restorers who worked on major collections in Britain before 1950 or who advertised extensively in art periodicals.
+Many were active in London but others were based in Dublin, Edinburgh, Liverpool, Manchester, Hull, Derby, Nottingham, Leamington, Cambridge, Oxford, Bath and Plymouth, or toured the country.
 Picture restoration only became a specialised trade during the course of the 19th century.
-As such, this directory includes dealers such as John Anderson and John Bouttats and print publishers including Thomas Gaugain and Robert Guéraut.
-It also includes the few artists such as Arthur Pond, William Kent, Joshua Reynolds and Joseph Wright of Derby, to highlight the role of the artist.
-But it excludes most artists' suppliers and framemakers who only offered an occasional restoration service.
-The collections covered in some depth in this directory include the Royal Collection, the National Gallery, the National Portrait Gallery, the Wallace Collection, the Soane Museum and the Iveagh Bequest, Kenwood.
-It is hoped to treat the Tate Gallery, the Victoria and Albert Museum and National Trust properties in more detail in a subsequent edition.
+As such, this resource includes dealers such as John Anderson and John Bouttats and print publishers including Thomas Gaugain and Robert Guéraut.
+It also includes a few artists such as Arthur Pond, William Kent, Joshua Reynolds, Joseph Wright of Derby and George Richmond, out of the many who restored pictures.
+It excludes most artists' suppliers and framemakers who only occasionally restored pictures.
+Restorers and conservators after 1950 are not the main focus but published material relating to deceased practitioners has been signposted.

 Format of individual entries